7 freelance platforms to find work in Germany

-Xing is mostly for businesses in the DACH region (Switzerland, Germany, and Austria) so the entire platform is almost all in German.
-You’ll need to strengthen your German vocabulary to be successful here, but it is a platform that truly pays off – literally.
+Xing is a freelance platform mostly for businesses in the DACH region (Switzerland, Germany, and Austria) so the entire platform is almost all in German.
+You’ll need to strengthen your German vocabulary to be successful here, but if you do, this site truly pays off – literally.

 With about 30 million visitors, eBay Kleinanzeigen has plenty of connections awaiting you.
 Whether you’d like to pursue UX Design or Marketing Analytics Management, you have the option to search by location, or job type to find a freelancing job that suits your desires.

 I also highly recommend posting your own ads on there describing your freelance services.
 It’s even free as long as you manually renew them.

 Twago currently has 166.340 listed job advertisements for freelancers located in Europe.
 To get started on this freelance platform, you need to set up a portfolio with your expertise and then start bidding on jobs that interest you with credits.
 Alternatively, if you ever have a project you need help with you can list your project as well.
 Twgo is similar to Fiverr or Upwork, but has more options for German-speaking freelancers.

 Expertlead is the go-to place to find IT jobs like software development or mobile design work.
 Recently founded in 2018, their mission is to cultivate “more than just a career.”
 With their community-oriented platform, you can learn from others and thrive in your IT career by working with German-speaking clients.